Daddy Lessons: Black cowboy culture

-Reactions to the performance at the Country Music Association Awards.
+Reactions to the performance at the Country Music Association Awards

-Beyoncé's performance of "Daddy Lessons" at the 50th Annual Country Music Association Awards along with the Dixie Chicks sparked controversy among country music fans.
+Beyoncé's performance of "Daddy Lessons" at the 50th Annual Country Music Association Awards along with the Dixie Chicks (later renamed the Chicks) sparked controversy among country music fans.
 As Alex Abad-Santos of Vox described the backlash: "Some of their sentiment was due to Beyoncé's liberal-leaning politics, some of it was rooted in her perceived lack of country cred, and some of it was downright racist."
 Although some country artists spoke out against having the singer perform at the awards ceremony, including Travis Tritt who said "As I see it, country music has appealed to millions for many years.
-We can stand on our own and don't need pop artists on our awards shows", many artists complimented the pop star's inclusion in the musical lineup, including Chris Stapleton, Kenny Chesney, Kelsea Ballerini, Maren Morris, Cassadee Pope, and Brad Paisley.
+We can stand on our own and don't need pop artists on our awards shows", many artists complimented the pop star's inclusion in the musical lineup, including Chris Stapleton, Kelsea Ballerini, Maren Morris, Cassadee Pope, and Brad Paisley.

+In a statement accompanying the release of her eight studio album, the country-rooted Cowboy Carter, in 2024, Beyoncé made reference to an experience of exclusion from the country music establishment that inspired her to delve deeper into the genre and formed the impetus for the album; this was widely believed to refer to the "Daddy Lessons" performance at the CMAs.
+The album's lyrics further invoke this controversy, as she sings on opening track "Ameriican Requiem": "Used to say I spoke 'too country' / Then the rejection came, said I wasn’t country 'nough".

 Commercial performance

 After the release of Lemonade, "Daddy Lessons" debuted and peaked on the Billboard Hot 100 chart at number 41 and Hot R&B/Hip-Hop songs chart at number 26.
 In overseas charts, the song entered in digital charts in top 10 in the Netherlands and Sweden.
 The song also reached the top 40 in the UK, and was certified silver by British Phonographic Industry (BPI) in February 2021.

+After the release of the country music dual lead singles "Texas Hold 'Em" and "16 Carriages" for Beyoncé's eighth studio album Cowboy Carter (2024), "Daddy Lessons" increased up 370% on music streaming service.

 Remix

-On November 2, 2016, Beyoncé released a remix of "Daddy Lessons" featuring the American country band The Chicks free of purchase on her website.
+On November 2, 2016, Beyoncé released a remix of "Daddy Lessons" with the American country band the Dixie Chicks (later renamed the Chicks) free of charge on her website.
 On November 20, 2016, "Daddy Lessons" was released as a promotional single on iTunes and multiple streaming services.
-The song samples The Chicks' song "Long Time Gone".
+The song samples Darrell Scott's song "Long Time Gone" which was covered by the Chicks as the lead single on their 2002 album Home.